SFGuide

 Sauces are the star of the show at this French restaurant in the Mission.
 Elderberry jus is poured over crispy-skinned roasted chicken, and rich harissa butter gives tender maitake mushrooms extra complexity.
 The four-course menu changes daily, so we can’t tell you exactly what to look forward to.
 But like so many spots on this list, it plays up seasonal ingredients.
 Here that means towers of scallops and nectarines, and rose ice cream with chunks of perfect strawberries.
 Sitting inside the charming, naturally lit space to get into everything is one ideal way to spend a special date night or ring in another year around the sun.

 There aren’t many places to slide into a seat at the bar, devour some handrolls, and be on your way after 45 minutes.
 Unless you’re at Handroll Project.
 The omakase-style Japanese restaurant in the Mission is a spin-off from the Ju-Ni people.
 So expect top-tier topping combinations that sparkle like crown jewels atop fluffy rice, like smoked ikura and uni, and diced scallops with creamy miso aioli.
-The only decision you’ll have to make once you sit down in the all-white space is whether you want the set of five, seven, or ten rolls.
+The only decision you’ll have to make once you sit down in the all-white space is whether you want the set of five or seven rolls.
 The temaki will come to you.

 $42 for 3 courses